runehoejlund/north-simulation/ReadMe.md

 pip install -r requirements.txt
 ```

-Run the file `data_analysis.py` to reproduce the main results.
+To reproduce the main results of the data analysis, refer to the iPython Notebook `main_results.ipynb`.

 ## Usefull commands
 here are some usefull commands.
 If you're on your personal computer, I assume you have Docker running, started a Docker container and navigated to the north directory.